NVIDIA/modulus/docs/tutorials/fsdp_and_shard_tensor.rst

 - Error handling
 - Logging and metrics

-For more advanced usage and configuration options, refer to the Modulus documentation on ``ShardTensor`` and the PyTorch FSDP documentation.
+For more advanced usage and configuration options, refer to the PhysicsNeMo documentation on ``ShardTensor`` and the PyTorch FSDP documentation.